Session Stream Overview

 Session Stream provides open access to raw Monetate session data.
 It allows you to join Monetate data with your own business data for more advanced analysis and to inform future personalization initiatives across all channels.
 You can use this data in relational databases such as MySQL, data warehouses such as Amazon Redshift, or BI platforms such as Tableau and Domo.

 Session Stream provides JSON data files compressed with Gzip in 15 minute increments.
 Each file contains raw data from every session that Monetate observed on your site during that time.
-Session Stream is available for all Monetate users.
+Session Stream is available to all Monetate clients.

 Accessing Session Stream